paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - revisited examples and made them all work again
 - some minor work on software engineering in makefiles
 - added port usage to saturation diagram
+- Identified some counters that we can use to measure 3 key performance areas:
+  - TMA!!!
+  - CYCLE_ACTIVITY/CYCLE_STALLS: stalls due to L1D misses, L2 misses, and L3
+    misses (memory loads) - can help diagnose back-end bound applications
+  - L2CACHE, L3CACHE for diagnosing memory issues
+  - ICACHE for instruction fetching?
+  - UOPS_EXEC/ISSUE/RETIRE might be good if we can understand them...
+  - BRANCH for front-end bound?
+- feel like a good procedure is:
+  1. use TMA to determine front-end/back-end bound
+  1. if back-end bound, look at memory (for memory-bound cases) and port-usage (for core-bound cases)
+     - use counters L2CACHE, L3CACHE, CYCLE_ACTIVITY, etc
+  1. if front-end bound, look at code size and branching
+  1. if bad-speculation, not really sure what to do.
+Intel docs recommend "compiler techniques such as profile-guided optimization"
+  1. if retiring, code is probably good.
+However, consider if the code is retiring non-useful operations.
+At this point, looking at flops and bandwidth may be appropriate

 # 2020-07-21 through 2020-07-28
 ## Questions